About The Project

 Outcomes

-Once constructed, all of the power will be sold to GSK under a long term PPA agreement providing a long term, low cost renewable energy solution.
+All of the power will be sold to GSK under a long term PPA agreement providing a long term, low cost renewable energy solution.